Garth Brand, M.D.

-We are based in Billings, Montana’s main medical hub.
-Our two hospitals, Billings Clinic and St. Vincent Healthcare, provide specialty care to an area larger than the entire northeastern United States.
+MFMR is located in Billings, Montana’s central medical hub.
+Our two hospitals (Billings Clinic and St. Vincent Healthcare) provide specialty care to an area larger than the entire northeastern United States.
 Hospital specialists interact daily with providers in rural communities and know the experiences residents need to practice in medically austere environments.
-Working in these systems gives our residents an excellent opportunity to learn from and develop relationships with specialists that they will be working with as rural healthcare providers in the future.
+Working in these systems gives our residents an excellent opportunity to learn from and develop relationships with specialists they will be working with as rural healthcare providers.
 We are proud to support the rural training track collaborative which helps share ideas about excellence in rural education.

 Many of our residents are drawn to Billings by its proximity to great outdoor adventures—from fishing in pristine trout streams to climbing the state’s highest peaks to mountain biking, skiing, or wilderness camping.
 Billings’ stable economy offers employment opportunities for spouses, good public and private schools, two colleges, and vibrant entertainment venues.
 Housing is affordable, enabling many residents to purchase their first homes here.
 Montana is known as the last best place, and we hope you will come live and learn with us in Montana.

 COVID-19 Effects on Interview Season

 In response to the ongoing COVID-19 pandemic, and to maintain equity amongst our applicants, we are using a virtual format to conduct interviews for MFMR for the 2021-22 season.

 So applicants can experience our residency and community first-hand, we are planning virtual and in-person open house experiences after our interview rank list is completed.
 Attending an open house will not improve an applicant’s ranking but rather provide an opportunity to make a more informed decision about our program.

 The above interview approach continues to support the creation of a diverse and inclusive residency, and is in line with the recommendations of multiple national family medicine organizations.